-For further guidance in discerning and nurturing a vocation, please read If Today You Hear His Voice, a guide to vocations written by the Abbey’s former novice master, Fr.
+For further guidance in discerning and nurturing a vocation at Cistercian, please read If Today You Hear His Voice, a guide to vocations written by the Abbey’s former novice master, Fr.
 Roch Kereszty.
 For information on vocation retreats in the Abbey, you may call, e-mail, or write to the Abbey’s vocation director, Fr.
 John Bayer (972-438-2044, ext.
 5276).

 There are many good books available to those trying to discern whether they are called to religious life and the priesthood.
 Younger men, or those just starting out in their discernment, might appreciate especially A Living Sacrifice: Guidance for Men Discerning Religious Life by Fr.
 Benedict Croell O.P. and Fr.
 Andrew Hofer O.P., as well as To Save a Thousand Souls: A Guide for Discerning a Vocation to Diocesan Priesthood by Fr.
 Brett A. Brannen.
 In addition, many men and women at various stages in their discernment and in various states of life have found wisdom in books by Fr.
 Timothy Gallagher O.M.V., including The Discernment of Spirits: An Ignatian Guide for Everyday Living, and Discerning the Will of God: The Ignatian Guide to Christian Decision Making.

 Please keep all of our young brothers in your prayers as they persevere in their vocations.
 May we all fulfill God’s good plan for all our lives, and thereby participate in his saving work in the world.